christianfosli/LabyrintSpill/README.md

 ### Blocks, Teleporters

 The maze includes blocks, which the player pushes around in the maze.
-You can not push more than one block at a time, and cannot push a block into a bush.
+You cannot push more than one block at a time, and cannot push a block into a bush.
 If you push a block into a teleporter the block disappears.